dgroomes/graphiql-playground/README.md

 ### `basic/`

-NOT YET IMPLEMENTED

-A basic GraphiQL project which is architected the "CDN way".
+A basic GraphiQL project that fronts the `graphql-pokemon` project's GraphQL API.

 See the README in [basic/](basic/).